-Food reactions are common, but most are caused by a food intolerance rather than a food allergy.
+Physical reactions to certain foods are common, but most are caused by a food intolerance rather than a food allergy.
 A food intolerance can cause some of the same signs and symptoms as a food allergy, so people often confuse the two.

 A true food allergy causes an immune system reaction that affects numerous organs in the body.
 It can cause a range of symptoms.
-In some cases, an allergic food reaction can be severe or life-threatening.
-In contrast, food intolerance symptoms are generally less serious and are limited to digestive problems.
+In some cases, an allergic reaction to a food can be severe or life-threatening.
+In contrast, food intolerance symptoms are generally less serious and often limited to digestive problems.

-Food intolerance symptoms generally come on gradually and don't involve an immune system reaction.
 If you have a food intolerance, you may be able to eat small amounts of the offending food without trouble.
-You may also be able to take steps that help prevent a reaction.
-For example, if you have lactose intolerance, you may be able to drink lactose-free milk or take lactase enzyme pills that aid digestion (such as Lactaid).
+You may also be able to prevent a reaction.
+For example, if you have lactose intolerance, you may be able to drink lactose-free milk or take lactase enzyme pills (Lactaid) to aid digestion.

 Causes of food intolerance include: